 These fun inks are practically invisible when indoors and come alive when you step into the sun.
 Ultra violet light brings out the pigment in the design.
 The brighter the uv rays, the brighter the print becomes.

 Teensy reflective flakes suspended in a clear carrier ink make these sparkly metallic inks.
 The print is nice and solid in 100% fill areas.
-Available in silver, gold, and bronze.
+Available in silver, gold, bronze and a small selection of stock colors.
 Shown here with special effects clear ink.

 Functional for safety and a cool effect for designers to play with.
 Garments printed with reflective ink provide enhanced visibility for joggers, cyclists, construction workers and others who work around traffic at night.